Male and Female Pattern Baldness - Causes, Treatments, and Solutions

 Female Pattern Hair Loss

 Female pattern hair loss has its own form of spreading.
 Most women notice a diffuse hair loss pattern on their crown.
 Such thinning may continue but females retain their frontal hairline.
 Some men can also undergo this pattern of hair loss.
-However, Dr. Norwood and Dr. Cole published a paper that questions if androgenic alopecia is the same condition but in different genders.
+However, Dr. Norwood and Dr. Cole published a paper that questions if androgenic alopecia in women is the same condition but in different genders.
 The paper includes some important points we detail below.

 - 1) Male pattern baldness starts with a recession of the hairline and can result in complete hair loss all across the top of the scalp.
 In women, though, there is diffuse thinning behind the hairline and no recession.